CpDant/DSD-plus/README.md

 ## Goals

 The main goals for this project are:
-* <b>Extension of the data smell detection suite</b>: At least one new data smell detector should be implemented to extend the detection suite that makes the tool available.
+* <b>CR_01 - Extension of the data smell detection suite</b>: At least one new data smell detector should be implemented to extend the detection suite that makes the tool available.
-* <b>Mechanism for calculating data quality dimension metrics</b>: Related to creating a mechanism for calculating a subset of data quality dimensions referring to the results obtained from the tool’s analysis done on the specific dataset.
+* <b>CR_02 - Mechanism for calculating data quality dimension metrics</b>: Related to creating a mechanism for calculating a subset of data quality dimensions referring to the results obtained from the tool’s analysis done on the specific dataset.
-* <b>Improved reporting system</b>: Add the ability to display on the screen the results obtained from the analysis of a dataset and show over time the change in the dataset, related smells identified, and metrics/measures calculated.
+* <b>CR_03 - Improved reporting system</b>: Add the ability to display on the screen the results obtained from the analysis of a dataset and show over time the change in the dataset, related smells identified, and metrics/measures calculated.

-## Data Collection
+## Data Collection and System Testing
-Datasets that were used for the real-worl simulation, were put in <a href="https://drive.google.com/drive/folders/1zbLlQ9Lg6o-Smvg7BMawz6uSr5otr5U0?usp=sharing">this</a> shared folder.
+Datasets that were used for the real-world simulation and system testing, were put in <a href="https://drive.google.com/drive/folders/1zbLlQ9Lg6o-Smvg7BMawz6uSr5otr5U0?usp=sharing">this</a> shared folder.